skkooo27/alx-airbnb-database/database-adv-script/README.md

 2. **Users with more than 3 bookings** – using a correlated subquery that filters by dynamic values from the outer query.

 These queries demonstrate how to extract insights by nesting SELECT statements.

+# Aggregations and Window Functions – Advanced SQL

+This file contains examples of aggregation and window functions.

+ Included Queries:
+1. Total bookings per user – using `COUNT()` and `GROUP BY`
+2. Ranking of properties – using `RANK()` with `OVER` for windowed ranking

+These queries provide insights on user activity and property popularity without collapsing the full dataset.